run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiCriticalProblem.md

 ## Diagnosis

-Check Run:ai alerts in Prometheus.
+Check Run:ai alerts in Prometheus to find the the active critical alert.

 ## Mitigation

+Go to the mitigation section of the relevant alert.
-Resolve the active alert.
-If you cannot, then contact Run:ai.
+If you cannot resolve the issue, contact Run:ai support.